 Louis Armstrong is seen at Carnegie Hall in New York City, circa April 1947, holding Bobby Hackett’s trumpet, as Armstrong’s instrument had just been stolen.
 Armstrong was part of the first presentation of jazz at Carnegie Hall.

 Bird is back

-On the occasion of Charlie Parker’s 1947 return to 52nd Street, “Bird” performs at the Three Deuces in New York City with Tommy Potter on upright bass, Duke Jordan at the piano, and Miles Davis on trumpet.
-This gig was a year after Parker’s six-month rehab stint in California’s Camarillo State Mental Hospital.
+On the occasion of Charlie Parker’s 1947 return to 52nd Street, “Bird” performs at The Three Deuces in New York City with Tommy Potter on upright bass, Duke Jordan at the piano, and Miles Davis on trumpet.
+This gig was a year after Parker’s six-month rehab stint at California’s Camarillo State Mental Hospital.

 Bandleader and vibraphonist Lionel Hampton and saxophonist Arnett Cobb play at New York City’s Aquarium nightclub, circa June 1946.
 The Aquarium was situated at West 47th Street and Seventh Avenue.
 In that era, the Aquarium, the Downbeat, The Stork Club, The Three Deuces, and Jimmy Ryan’s were prominent midtown venues.

 Six “Modern School” arrangers—Neal Hefti, George Handy, Ralph Burns, Johnny Richards, Eddie Sauter, and Edwin A. Finckel—pose for a photo at the Museum of Modern Art in New York City, circa March 1947.
 The works of Pablo Picasso and Henry Moore are on the walls around them.